-All items of property, plant and equipment is recorded at cost less accumulated depreciation and impairment losses.
+All items of property (except for Land Improvements and buildings and runaway roadway and lightning which are accounted for valuation), plant and equipment is recorded at cost less accumulated depreciation and impairment losses.

 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.